thomasnguyen/portfolio2021/posts/box-sizing.md

 A possible solution to this is calculating the initial width with the `calc` function but unless you’re heavily using CSS variables, it just adds more overhead when we need to change those padding values.

-Just slapping in the border-box property value fixes things and makes it more maintainble.
+Just slapping in the border-box property value fixes things and makes it more maintainable.

 Ok: